J.D., Columbia Law School

 National Security Law

 Professor Gilchrist joined the faculty in fall 2015.
-She teaches the Social Justice Gateway of Legal Writing, and National Security Law.
+She is a Professor of Legal Writing, the Co-Director of Legal Research and Writing and teaches the Social Justice Gateway of Legal Writing, and National Security Law.

 Professor Gilchrist's scholarship focuses on national security law issues and the intersection of national security with civil rights and human rights law.
 In addition to law review articles, her commentary has been published in The Washington Post, Miami Herald, Just Security, and Jurist, among others.